Thula9030/Retail-Sales-Excel-Project/README.md

 # Retail-Sales-Excel-Project
-Excel-based data analysis project using logical functions (IF, AND, etc.)
+This Excel-based data analysis project was created as part of my Data Analyst learning journey.
+It includes the use of **arithmetic** and **logical functions** to analyze and visualize retail sales data.